Company of Pikemen and Musketeers: Historical drill

-Members of the Company
+Members

 Only veteran members of the HAC who have proven efficient service in the HAC's Army Reserve regiment are eligible for membership.
 All join in the lowest rank, regardless of any previous military rank held.

 History

-The Company of Pikemen & Musketeers was formed in 1925 to take part in the first Royal Tournament at the Royal Agricultural Hall, Islington, The company's first ‘outing’ was deemed such a success that the demonstration team was kept together and developed and has been providing colour and pageantry at events in the City of London and elsewhere ever since.
+The Company of Pikemen and Musketeers was formed in 1925 to take part in the first Royal Tournament at the Royal Agricultural Hall, Islington, Its first outing was deemed such a success that the demonstration team was kept together and developed and has been providing colour and pageantry at events in the City of London and elsewhere since.